Scholarships, Contests, and Camps

 Karst Scholarship History:

-The SDACDE is offering two $500 scholarships.
-The purpose of this scholarship is to encourage those students concerned with conserving their natural resources by furthering their education in an agriculatural related field.
-The scholarship is available to graduating hight school seniors who will be attending a 4-year college or vocational school.
+The SDACDE is offering three (3) - $500 scholarships.
+The purpose of this scholarship is to encourage those students concerned with conserving their natural resources by furthering their education in an agricultural/conservation related field.
+The scholarship is available to graduating high school seniors who will be attending a 4-year college or vocational school.

 Arbor Day Essays.

 Each year, in January, the Hamlin Conservation District asks the area schools to participate in an Arbor Day Essay Contest.
 This contest is conducted by the State Forestry Department.
-Students in the 5th and/or 6th grads are asked to write an essay about Arbor Day, and its importance.
+Students in the 5th and/or 6th grades are asked to write an essay about Arbor Day, and its importance.
 The essays are then sent to the Conservation District where the top three from each school are chosen.
 From those 9 winners, a local District 1st place is chosen and forwarded on to the State competition.
 The last few years, the district has had an average of 96 essays to judge.
 Peggy Loomis, District Manager of HCCD and Jon Wendel, Area Forester visit each of the three schools sometime in late April, to announce the winners.
 At that time, a short presentation is given and the awards.
-Each participant receives a Black Hills Spruce tree, a seed packet to plant a tree and a coupon for an ice cream cone at McDonalds.
+Each participant receives a Black Hills Spruce tree and a seed packet to plant a tree.

 The three top winners in the State competition win cash awards, as well as an engraved plaque.
 The first place winner also receives a very attractive, lined jacket and a cash award for their school.